telerik/fiddler-everywhere-docs/traffic/configure-android.md

 1. Enable the remote connections in Fiddler Everywhere through **Settings** > **Connections** > **Allow remote computers to connect**.

 1. Check the IP address of the host machine where Fiddler Everywhere is running.
 For demonstration purposes, let's assume that the local IP of the Fiddler Everywhere host machine is **192.168.148.39**.

-    >tip You can use the Fiddler Everywhere connection status icon on the lower right-hand side of the client to obtain the Fiddler Everywhere host IP address.
+You can use [the connection status on the lower right-hand side]({slug connections-section}) to obtain the Fiddler Everywhere host IP address.
 Alternatively, you can use **ipconfig** on Windows or **ifconfig** on Linux.

 ## Configuring the Android Device